openai-translator/openai-translator/README.md

 What began as a Chrome extension has now evolved into a multi-platform desktop app that I am currently developing.

+**Attention!
+The desktop application does not support the pop-up icon after word selection.
+You must press the shortcut key to trigger the translation after selecting a word.**

 <img width="560" src="https://user-images.githubusercontent.com/1206493/223899374-ff386436-63b8-4618-afdd-fed2e6b48d56.png" />

 # More than just translation